eric-vo/mathworks-noise-suppression/README.md

 - Applied short-time Fourier transform (STFT) signal processing techniques to prep data for training and inference <br>
 - Evaluated the performance by using:
     - Subjective listening tests
-        - rating the clarity of speech on a scale from 1 (unintelligble) to 5 (very clear)
+        - rating the clarity of speech on a scale from 1 (unintelligible) to 5 (very clear)
     - Objective metrics
         - correlation, RMSE, MSE, SNR, etc

-Due to time and hardware restrictions, we elected to fine-tune a pre-trained model rather than designing our own model from scratch
+Due to time and hardware restrictions, we elected to fine-tune a pre-trained model rather than design our own model from scratch.

 ## Results
 On our custom testing set, we were able to achieve a correlation between the clean and denoised audio files of 0.9659.

 ## Model and Features
 We started using a pre-trained model from MATLAB's [Denoise Speech Using Deep Learning Networks Example](https://www.mathworks.com/help/audio/ug/denoise-speech-using-deep-learning-networks.html). <br>
-Then we fine tuned this model using the test sets from the [VoiceBank-Demand (VBD) Dataset](https://datashare.ed.ac.uk/handle/10283/1942)
+Then we fine-tuned this model using the test sets from the [VoiceBank-Demand (VBD) Dataset](https://datashare.ed.ac.uk/handle/10283/1942)

 Preprocessing: STFT with Hamming windows <br>
 Feature Context: 8-segment context windows <br>